 Changes in how you communicate

 One of the first places withdrawal shows up is in everyday conversation.
 You might notice your partner giving one-word answers where they used to share details about their day.
-Texts that once came quickly now take hours to receive a response, if they get one at all.
+Texts that once came quickly now take hours to get a response, if they get one at all.

 Deeper conversations become harder to start.
 When you try to talk about feelings, future plans, or relationship concerns, your partner may change the subject or give vague responses.
 They might be physically present but seem checked out, scrolling their phone or finding reasons to cut the conversation short.